revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 ## Problem-Solving

-20. Below code gets two numbers form the user and prints the sum of it.
+20. Below code gets two numbers from the user and prints the sum of it.
 Here we are using `sum` method to calculate the sum of two number.
 Achieve the same goal using lambda expression.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)